All Episodes

 Well, this is not the only evidence that you've gotten a hold of.

-You have add to that the French study that you had mentioned.
+You have, add to that, the French study that you had mentioned.

 Add to that the anecdotal evidence that you're getting with all the doctors that you've been inviting on your show, all the patients that you've had on your show.

-But if you use it and that prevents intubation, uh how how pivotal could that be in saving lives?
+I don't know how you feel about that, but if you use it and that prevents intubation, how pivotal could that be in saving lives?

-Well, again, this study dealt with people who are not that advanced, and it could be valuable there, but I would much rather use it earlier, as soon as you're diagnosed.
+Well, again, this study dealt with people who are not that advanced, and it could be valuable there, but I would much rather use it earlier as soon as you're diagnosed, because it seems to change the course of the infections.

 Let's go over this again for everybody.

-The French data, which was not randomized, which was the big knock on it, but uh just said, okay, I'm we're desperately dealing with patients here, I don't have time to do a study.
+The French data, which was not randomized, which was the big knock on it, but just said, okay, we're desperately dealing with patients here.

-However, he didn't have he did not have complications, and he showed in a prior study that the viral load, the amount of virus coming out of patients was down.
+And he showed in a prior study that the viral load, the amount of virus coming out of patients was down.

 This study, similarly, if you have a reduction in symptoms of fever and cough, well, that's one of the ways we decide if you're infectious.